agunginsani/99-group-technical-test/README.md

    pnpm run dev
    ```

    This will launch your Remix application in development mode.
 You can access it at http://localhost:3000.
+You can see my work on http://localhost:3000/r/[ANY_RANDOM_STRING].
+For example http://localhost:3000/r/gifs.

 # Notes